system-f/aviation-cessna172-diagrams/README.md

-# aviation-cessna172-weight-balance-diagrams
+# aviation-cessna172-diagrams

-Diagrams for Weight and Balance for the Cessna 172 aircraft in aviation
+Diagrams for the Cessna 172 aircraft in aviation

 ----